Rocky Mountain goldenrod

 Solidago multiradiata

 Rocky Mountain goldenrod is a small goldenrod with big benefits for pollinators!
 Its large, golden-yellow flowers feed a variety of native bees and butterflies, and it's a host plant for numerous caterpillars.
-It's considered a keystone plant in much of the western United States by the National Wildlife Federation and Dr. Doug Tallamy.
+The National Wildlife Federation and Dr. Doug Tallamy consider it to be a keystone plant for much of the western United States.
 Keystone plants provide significant wildlife and pollinator benefits.

 Plant Type | Perennial |